Q-Fly: An Optical Interconnect for Modular Quantum Computers: The Q-Fly Topology and System Design

 \subsection{Construction of a Group Switch}

 When constructing the group switch, it is essential to analyze the performance and loss of currently available full-optical switching technologies.
 Different choices of switch architecture, topology, and switching mechanism have a significant impact on performance indicators such as insertion loss.
-We consider three types of components for the construction of group switches: discrete 2$\times$2 switches, planar photonic chips, and $k\times k$ switches.
-We define the fiber-to-BSA insertion loss of a $k$-radix group switch as GroupLoss($k$).
+We consider three types of components for the construction of a full radix-$k$ group switch: discrete 2$\times$2 switching elements, planar photonic chips, and $k_{\textrm{elm}}\times k_{\textrm{elm}}$ switches where $k_{\textrm{elm}}$ denotes the number of ports in an individual switching element.